 Mark Alderson as the Solider in Il Trovatore

-Fiona Campbell & Sara Macliver will feature in the Wesfarmers Centenary Community Concert at Northam on Saturday, April 12.
+Fiona Campbell & Sara Macliver featured in the Wesfarmers Centenary Community Concert at Northam on Saturday, April 12.